pepcape/NPGR003-23/04-Mandala/README.md

 * all generated images must be circular symmetric to resemble a mandala
 * image size in pixels via arguments
 * output filename specified in an argument
+* documentation in the `README.md` file (including definition of all command line arguments)

 **Bonus points: up to 9 more points**
 * acceptance of rectangular (`Width != Height`) image aspect ratios
 * invention
 * visual appeal
-* strong parametrization and/or more (switchable) ideas in yur solution
+* strong parametrization and/or more (switchable) ideas in your solution

 ## Use of AI assistant
 Using an AI assistant in this role will be difficult.
 Sure, you can use